 Proposal Systems support pre-contract award activity.
 Pre-contract award activity involves response to Broad Agency Announcements (BAAs), Request for Proposals (RFPs), Requests for Information (RFIs), Rough Orders of Magnitude (ROMs), white papers, and other solicitations.
-In order to support Industry in pursuits for new business and an acceptable level of risk management, DCSA established the following method for proposal system authorization:
+In order to support Industry in pursuits for new business and an acceptable level of risk management, DCSA established the following expedited process for SUSA and MUSA proposal system authorizations:

-a.
-Proposal systems may be submitted for authorization PRIOR to solicitation request.

-- Proposal Systems will only be authorized as a SUSA or MUSA with the applicable overlay applied.
-By keeping the proposal system as a SUSA/MUSA, the A&A process is expedited (i.e., less complex, on site may be waived, reduced controls, etc.).
+- a.
+Proposal systems may be submitted for authorization PRIOR to solicitation request. - b.
+This process will only be used for SUSA and MUSA proposal systems with the applicable overlay applied.
+By keeping the proposal system as a SUSA/MUSA, the A&A process can be expedited (i.e., less complex, on site may be waived, reduced controls, etc.).
 Proposal LANs will not be authorized using the expedited process. - c.
-Include the following SOPs with the security plan: - Upgrade/Downgrade Procedures Include clearing/sanitization procedures used between solicitations. - Hibernation Procedures A variance/special procedure that specifies how the system will be protected during a dormant state.
+Include the following SOPs with the security plan:

+- Upgrade/Downgrade Procedures Include clearing/sanitization procedures used between solicitations. - Hibernation Procedures A variance/special procedure that specifies how the system will be protected during a dormant state.
 The procedures will include a process for protecting the system through the use of physical security controls (e.g. seals, locks, alarms, and GSA-approved containers), technical controls (e.g., whole disk encryption, disabled accounts, and audit logs), and immediate patching/updates upon return to service.
 Periods of hibernation will not exceed 180 days without AO approval. - d.
 Use the NISP Classified Configuration (NCC) Toolkit.
 For more detailed instructions, reference the job aid located on the DCSA Webpage. - e.
 Conduct an assessment using the DISA SCAP SCC for automated checks and all appropriate baseline/benchmark STIGs.
 If the system cannot be assessed utilizing the specified scanning tools, the assessment will be conducted in accordance with the security plan.
 Scan results will be provided as an artifact within eMASS PRIOR to any classified information being introduced to the system.
 If annotating a system vulnerability is determined to be classified as per the SCG, contact the assigned ISSP. - f.
 Provide continuous monitoring strategies for active system use (solicitation actions) and in hibernation. - g.
 Identify physical security requirements clearly in the security plan. - h.
+When solicitation is received, update the security plan by uploading the solicitation request as a supporting artifact. - i.
 Reassess the current security plan and update upon contract award in accordance with the contractual requirements.
-DCSA will determine whether or not a reauthorization is required. - i.
+DCSA will determine whether or not a reauthorization is required. - j.
 The ATD will be determined by the AO.